 - Ph.D., Humanities-University of Texas at Dallas

-I believe in the classical notion that education aims to make oneself aware of one’s own interests, talents, desires, and ambitions.
-Education can do this provided one has the capability of self-examination, and a willingness to accept help from others.
-As a teacher, I believe it is my first obligation to assist my students in becoming aware of their own strengths and weaknesses, their interests and ambitions as revealed in their questions and answers, their work and behavior, as limited from my viewpoint and own experience.
+Professor Ferstle believes that education should make oneself aware of one’s own interests, talents, desires, and ambitions.
+Education can do this provided one has the capability for self-examination and a willingness to accept help from others.
+As a teacher, Professor Ferstle believes it is his first obligation to assist his students in becoming aware of their own strengths and weaknesses, their interests and ambitions as revealed in their questions and answers, their work and behavior, as limited from his viewpoint and own experience.
 The real work of education is a task that students must shoulder in negotiating the differences between what is expected of them by their classmates, their teachers, their communities, and their own changing sense of their abilities.

-Secondly, I believe that education has a responsibility to the community in providing knowledge that is useful and productive in its outcomes to the health and life of the community.
+Secondly, Professor Ferstle believes that education has a responsibility to the community in providing knowledge that is useful and productive in its outcomes to the health and life of the community.
 Each student must assume their own particular responsibility for achieving that goal by providing their talents and enthusiasms to learning in ways that encourage the growth and sustenance of community life.

 Areas of Scholarship and Professional Practice